MissionMarsFourthHorizon/operation-remote-resupply/Module 6 (Draft)/Operation Remote Resupply, Part 6.md

 <a name="Exercise2"></a>
 ## Exercise 2: Write cross-platform UI test scripts ##

 Xamarin.UITest provides a rich API for implementing sophisticated UI tests.
-You can simulate button clicks, insert text into entry fields, change the orientation of the device, adjust the volume on the device (even an emulator), and a whole lot more.
+You can simulate button clicks, insert text into entry fields, change the orientation of the device (or emulator), and a whole lot more.
 In this exercise, you will add code to the Android AppLaunches test to perform simple actions using just a few of the APIs available in the Xamarin.UITest framework.

 1. Open **Tests.cs** in the **DroneLander.UITest** project and replace the code in the ```AppLaunches``` method with the following code: